hrfee/jellyfin-accounts/README.md

 special = 0

 [email]
+; When true, disables username input on invite form and sets the Jellyfin username to the email address no_username = false
-; Leave this whole section if you aren't using any email-related features. use_24h = true
+; Leave the rest of this section if you aren't using any email-related features. use_24h = true
 ; Date format follows datetime's strftime. date_format = %d/%m/%y